 - Axiophytes - Andy Amphlett

 - BSBI data and the NBN - Jim McIntosh

 BSBI Scottish Recorders’ Conferences 2016

 We held two one-day conferences in Scotland during April 2016 on the theme of Atlas 2020 – the final four years.
 The programme included an update on Atlas 2020, a session on MapMate, several on the BSBI DataBase, a round-up of reports from the Vice-Counties, talks on Recording Stoneworts and the Millennium Seed Bank Project and a general discussion and Q&A session.
 The first conference was held in Strathpeffer and the second in Edinburgh - feedback suggests that both were a great success!

 Jim has uploaded the presentations from the 2016 conferences so here are a selection of talks and hand-outs.
-Click on the links to view and download the pdfs.
-More talks to follow so watch this space!
+Right-click on the links to download the pdfs.

 Atlas 2020 - recap & update by Jim McIntosh.